 I like that personalized labels can help younger kids be more responsible and more independent, and telling the right shoe from left is a perfect way to do that.
 While there are lots of shoe labels that say RIGHT/LEFT, kids who may be a little older and are still working on right/left may be reluctant.
-That’s why I really love the Mabel’s Labels solution: their preschool personalized label packs contain shoe labels that, when put together, create one complete image, like this rainbow.
+That’s why I really love the Mabel’s Labels solution: their preschool personalized label packs and new preschool school labels contain a pair of labels that, when put together, create one complete image, like this rainbow.

 You can also try designs like a cute yellow school bus, a video game controller, plenty of animals and more.
 Click “choose design” and play around.
 It’s fun.
 (Psst, I bet your child’s daycare staff, preschool or kindergarten teachers will be grateful for them too.)

 12. Keep a spare sheet of labels near the front door for items that don’t tend to go to school every day